nemmusu/search_api_keys/README.md

-# Find API Keys in AndroidManifest.xml
+# Search for API Keys in AndroidManifest.xml

 This Python script scans (recursively in a folder or a single file) for API keys in the `<meta-data>` tag within `AndroidManifest.xml` files.